ICHIKAWA SADANJI III

 Comments:

 Ichikawa Sadanji III was a talented supporting actor able to play a wide range of roles, as a tachiyaku or an onnagata.
 His two fields of excellence were nimaime or wagotoshi roles.
 He was an important stage partners for stars like Onoe Baikô VI, Onoe Kikugorô VI or Onoe Shôroku II.
-In his latter years, he ofen played fukeyaku roles.
+In his latter years, he often played fukeyaku roles.

 Ichikawa Sadanji III's best roles: Yasuke/Koremori ("Sushiya"), Chûshichi ("Kamiyui Shinza") and Tokijirô ("Akegarasu Yume no Awayuki").